lddoveZ/java_postgresql/README.md

 2. java setup
-   the application is built on java 8 compile the Main.java in the src/ folder with the command javac -d bin src/Main.java
+   the application is built on java 8 compile the Main.java in the src/ folder run the application, the program will call getAllStudents(), addStudent(), updateStudentEmail() deleteStudent() each once